-- A. Please use 12-point Times New Roman font for the thesis.
+- A. Please use an APA 7 approved font (12-point Times New Roman, 11-point Calibri, 11-point Arial, or 10-point Lucida Sans Unicode, 11-point Georgia, or 10-point Computer Modern) for all papers and theses.
 Do not use bold type except on Title Pages and as indicated on page 7 in Section II.
 Headings.
 Print on only one side of each page.
 Use only paper that is 8.5 by 11 inches.
 Course papers and theses submitted electronically must be .doc or .docx.
 Do not submit papers as PDFs or generate papers in Pages or RTF, or convert from Pages or RTF.
-Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every thesis should have a title page that contains the following:
+Photographs must be .jpeg or .pdf, and video must be mp4. - B. Every paper should have a Title Page\ that contains the following: